 Hedonic shopping, however, is driven by our desire for fun and entertaining shopping experiences.

-To illustrate, here’s Shopify’s data on cart abandonment from 2013:
+To illustrate, here’s Shopify’s data on cart abandonment:

 Note that hedonic motivations show up in two of the top five reasons for abandoning a cart.
 Hedonic shoppers don’t need to buy to get satisfaction; they need only browse.
 And we see these motivations manifest themselves most noticeably in cart abandonment.